boyter/boyter.org/content/posts/elastic-search-mappings-how-to-add-facets-and-aggregations.md

 date: 2019-10-10
 ---

-Mappings define type and values in documents.
-You use them to specify that fields within your document should be treated as numbers, dates, geo-locations and whatever other types elastic supports.
+In elasticsearch mappings define type and values in documents.
+You use them to specify that fields within your document should be treated as numbers, dates, geo-locations and whatever other types elasticsearch supports.
 You can also define the stemming algorithm used and other useful index fields.

  > You have to define a mapping if you want to provide functionality such as aggregations or facets.
 You cannot add a mapping after indexing any document.
 To add one afterwards requires dropping the index and re-indexing the content.

-You define a mapping by putting to the index/type inside elastic before then adding a document.
+You define a mapping by putting to the index/type inside elasticsearch before then adding a document.
 Consider for example this document defining Keanu Reeves.

 {{<highlight json>}}
 {